 This post has a book review of The Big Book of Pick and Draw Activities, compiled and edited by Rich Davis.

 Do you teach fiction writing? nonfiction writing? art? work with autistic children? teach Sunday School? work with children experiencing grief?
 This ONE book is for you.
 What a book!
 What a book!
-This is an amazing book which accompanies the drawing game, PICK AND DRAW, also by Rich Davis.
+This is an amazing book that accompanies the drawing game, PICK AND DRAW, also by Rich Davis.

 Before I read it, I thought it would be about drawing and basically be for art teachers.
 However, my first impression was completely wrong.
 This book has CCSS (Common Core State Standards) and chapters written by educational experts in a number of areas.
 It has strong pedagogy and wonderful lessons for a variety of educational subjects and settings.
 The lessons are practical, quickly implemented, memorable, and very complete.

 Every child likes to draw and the card deck approach helps them feel successful.
 The success helps students be confident in other subject areas.
 I have even heard some people use the game at birthday parties!
 It is great when children don’t realize they are learning because they are engaged and having fun.
 I am surprised by the number of people I know who own the game.
 So the game is well known, and now hopefully the book will be as well.
 This is a link to a web page where you can sample playing the game.
 This is a link to a blog post where Rich Davis demonstrates drawing a winter tree in a free video.